-To reflect on OUTA’s journey and its funding model since inception in early 2012
+Reflecting on OUTA’s journey and its funding model since inception in early 2012

-HOW WE ARE FUNDED
+HOW OUTA IS FUNDED

-Period 1: Four years from March 2013 to Feb 2016: eTolls Litigation Period.
+Period 1: Four years from March 2013 to Feb 2016: The e-toll litigation period

 During this initial four-year phase of OUTA’s existence, while it was named the Opposition to Urban Tolling Alliance, the organisation's work was focused purely on halting or reversing Government's decision on the introduction of Gauteng’s e-toll scheme.

 During the first year of intensive litigation (March 2012 to February 2013), OUTA was largely funded by big business members of the SA Vehicle Renting and Leasing Association (SAVRALA), and a number of other NGOs and industry associations (RMI, SATSA, QASA, and SANCU).

 These five entities gave rise to OUTA’s formation and agreed to drive and fund the litigation cases that unfolded between 2012 and 2013.
 Of the R5.6m raised in the first year ending February 2013, 80% was funded by big business and 20% from individuals.